talkin' 'bout Our Generation

 the "Epidemic of Loneliness"

-The U.S. Surgeon General has issued an alert about "An Epidemic of Loneliness" silently spreading through our generation that threatens our health, our happiness and our longevity.
+The U.S. Surgeon General has issued an alert about "An Epidemic of Loneliness" silently spreading through our generation.
+Worse than smoking, it threatens our health, our happiness and our longevity.

 Read about how we're combatting this serious threat on OURGENPOD through our outreach, and episodes like our "Friendship Series" and help out if you can.